 1 ) How important is a third level (Level 7 or 8) degree?

-Here we have a lovely chart from some research done in Sweden during 2015 comparing the average wages for different who have educational levels.
+Here we have a lovely chart from some research done in Sweden during 2015 comparing the average wages for people with different levels education.
 You can find figures for Ireland here, but it’s not as easy to understand since it works off based percentages.
-I won’t care about the figures much (I don’t know are these before or after tax etc) the important take-home message here is that getting a third level degree will most likely improve your earning by anything between 20% and 50%.
+I won’t care about the figures much (I don’t know if these before or after tax etc) the important take-home message here is that getting a third level degree will most likely improve your earning by anything between 20% and 50%.
 Naturally, this depends on the field of your career, you can’t be a doctor without a degree but having a degree in the world of acting might not make a huge difference to your wages.

 2 ) Should everyone get a degree then?